 Access Control Systems Information

-Key fobs are pocket-sized security devices with built-in authentication installed in the unit that allows the door commander to either grant or deny access to a particular facility or area of the facility.
-The fob works using radio frequencies for identification and can be programmed to periodically change the ID frequency.
-Key fobs are usually passive; they do not require an internal battery.
-Key fobs are popular at medium security facilities because they involve very little effort by the user and can be easily programmed and reprogrammed.
+- RFID fobs and cards are security devices with built-in authentication installed in the unit.
+RFID access systems work using radio frequencies for identification and can be programmed to periodically change the ID frequency.
+The fobs and cards are usually passive; they do not require an internal battery.
+RFID systems are popular where medium security is required because they involve very little effort by the user and can be easily programmed and reprogrammed.

-Biometric access control systems include a fingerprint, iris, voice, and facial recognition systems.
+- Biometric access control systems include fingerprint, iris, voice, and facial recognition systems.
 Fingerprint systems require the user to place an index finger on an image reader that compares multiple points on the finger to an encrypted formula.
-These biometric access control systems are used to control multiple doors and can be integrated with existing door-lock mechanisms.
 Iris recognition systems use a camera to compare a black and white image of the eye to a stored template.
 Products that compare up to 250 iris features can be used alone or in conjunction with a fingerprint access control system.
 Facial recognition systems compare images of faces to a database of stored images.
 Integral software is used to measure key nodal points such as distance between eyes, width of nose, depth of eye sockets, cheekbones, jaw line, and chin.
 Biometric access control systems that use voice recognition technology are used to control access to account information and financial data.
 They can also be used to control access to telephones and other communications equipment.
 Before a transaction is authorized or access is granted, a user’s spoken voiceprint is compared to stored information, such as a set of spoken digits.